Traffic-Light-Senior-Design/Fuzzy-Logic-Traffic-Light-Controller-Using-FPGA/VHDL_Fuzzy_Logic_System/README.md

 To allow accurate handling of fractional slopes, a **scaling factor** (default 100) is applied.
 This scaling factor lets the system represent slopes like 0.25 or 0.5 as integers by multiplying by 100 (e.g., 0.25 becomes 25).
 Users should multiply slope values by the scaling factor to maintain the desired precision.

+#### Universe of Discourse and Y-Axis Precision
+The universe of discourse for the input variables is set from 0 to 100, representing a percentage scale for traffic density in each lane.
+This allows for intuitive adjustments based on traffic conditions.
+Additionally, the Y-axis in the system spans from 0 to 255, maximizing the precision of membership degrees within an 8-bit range.
+This range utilizes the full capability of an 8-bit vector, ensuring high-resolution control over fuzzy membership levels.

 #### Membership Degree Calculation
 The **Membership_Fuzzification** function calculates the membership degrees for each fuzzy set based on the crisp input.
 Below is a breakdown of how this calculation works: